-“Our [research] group, and others, recognize that a very common denominator across these communities was that they were working under extremely hot conditions, where hydration was not optimal,” Johnson said, “and some of the people were suffering from dehydration.”
+“Our [research] group, and others, recognize that a very common denominator across these communities was that they were working under extremely hot conditions, where hydration was not optimal,” said Johnson, who co-authored a 2019 New England Journal of Medicine review article on the potential drivers of the epidemic.
+“And some of the people were suffering from dehydration.”

 Johnson and his colleagues collected urine samples from the sugarcane workers.
 “We found evidence of dehydration, and that many of them would form crystals of uric acid in their urine that could damage the kidney.”